khuangaf/steeve_homepage/content/authors/admin/_index.md

 - Visitors
 ---

 Steeve Huang (Kung-Hsiang) is a graduate student and a research assistant at the Information Sciences Institue, University of Southern California under the supervision of Dr. Nanyun Peng.
-His research interest is event extraction and temporal reasoning in the biomedical domain.
+His research interest is knowledge-enhanced event extraction and temporal reasoning in the biomedical domain.
 In addition, he is the Chief Technology Officer of Rosetta.ai, in charge of the core Deep Learning-based recommender system that empowers our clients with over millions of online shoppers.